darrendoyle3710/SlotMachineApplication/README.md

 ![pipeline](Images/pipelinejob.PNG)

 The script is written to trigger on a push to the main branch of the application.
 This means that once a change in the develop branch is accepted and merged into main, the application will run the github workflow and re-deploy the application with minimal downtime.
+During tests of triggering the pipeline, it took under 3 minutes for the service to deploy with main branch changes.

+## Conclusion ##

+Overall I feel pleased with the result of my work in this project.
+I think I have a deliverable which meets the criteria for a robust pipeline which deploys an application with micro-service architecture.
+Infrasture is deployed rapidly through terraform and testing is managed soundly.
+I hope that this project reflect what I've learned with QA over the past 3 months and showcases my understanding of the technologies used.